porterjamesj/website/content/hiking/lt23/day5/index.md

-[^1]: "Cruisy" is a haiker-ism that just means easy trail that you can "cruise" along, covering miles quickly due to little elevation change, nicely groomed trail with few few obstaces, etc.
+[^1]: "Cruisy" is a hiker-ism that just means easy trail that you can "cruise" along, covering miles quickly due to little elevation change, nicely groomed trail with few few obstaces, etc.